 Want to know the most obvious — and arguably the most important — difference between vegan and plant-based skincare?
 Take a look at their ingredient lists!
 Vegan skincare is completely free of any animal by-products.
-Even popular skincare ingredients that are often animal-derived like glycerin, probiotics and lecithin are 100% vegan.
+Even popular skincare ingredients that are often animal-derived like probiotics, glycerin, and lecithin are 100% vegan.
 With plant-based skincare, that’s not the case.
 Even though the name implies that all ingredients are plant-derived, it can still contain animal by-products like dairy.
-There are no firm guidelines with plant-based skincare, whereas vegan skincare has a much stricter definition.
+There are no firm guidelines for plant-based skincare, whereas vegan skincare has a much stricter definition.

 Here at glowoasis, we are a vegan skincare brand.
 Every one of our ingredients, whether it’s natural or bio-tech, is 100% vegan.
 We’re registered with The Vegan Society and certified by PETA.
 You’ll see we’ve made an ethical commitment to our consumers and ourselves to NEVER include any animal by-products in our formulas.
 Instead, we promise you’ll only get vegan skincare that’s clean and effective with us.